aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 📖 Project Overview

-This is a one-click support information workflow: a PowerShell-based approach designed to collect crucial system details quickly.
+This project presents a one-click support information workflow built around a PowerShell script that collects support-relevant system details quickly.

 In a support situation, technicians often need basic device details before they can continue with troubleshooting or documentation.
 Instead of asking the user to manually look up details such as the computer name, IP address, serial number, Windows version, last reboot time, or antivirus status, the script creates a standardized text report as part of the support workflow.